Lokalized facilitates natural-sounding software translations on the JVM.

 Design Non-Goals

-- Support for date/time, number, percentage, and currency formatting/parsing
+- Support for date/time, number, percentage, and currency formatting/parsing (JDK provides these)

-- Support for collation
+- Support for collation (JDK provides this)

-- Support for Java 7 and below
+- Support for Java 8 and below; Lokalized is for Java 9+ only

 Roadmap